cerner/terra-core/packages/terra-table/docs/README.md

 # Terra Table

-The Terra Table is a structural component to arrange content within table.
+The Terra Table is a structural component to arrange content within a table.
+The components available within this package allow for creating of s

 ## Getting Started